 So says the mayor, the governor rather of New Orleans.

-Well, of course now you're offended by this and you're outright.
+Well, of course, now you're offended by this and you're outright.

-Rush, how dare you say that?
+Rush, how dare you say?

 Is this not exactly what they're saying about George W. Bush?